 The Financial Disclosure Branch (FDB) ensures executive branch leaders who have been appointed by the President and confirmed by the Senate, as well as Designated Agency Ethics Officials (DAEOS), remain free of conflicts of interest after they take office by collecting and analyzing their annual, termination, and periodic transaction public financial disclosure reports.
 FDB reviews each report to ensure completeness and to resolve potential conflicts of interest.
 In addition to reviewing these reports, FDB posts reports to OGE’s website.

 FDB also monitors compliance with ethics agreements made by Presidential Appointees during their Senate confirmation process to ensure commitments made to resolve potential conflicts of interests are timely met and appropriately resolved.

 The Program Review Branch (PRB) exercises oversight of the executive branch ethics program through onsite monitoring of agency ethics programs.
 PRB’s oversight activities are designed to mitigate program vulnerabilities and disseminate model practices.
 PRB conducts onsite monitoring through plenary reviews and inspections.
 Plenary reviews comprehensively address all program elements while inspections provide a snapshot of the quality of an agency’s implementation of selected core ethics program elements.
 PRB summarizes its findings and issues recommendations for improvement in written reports.

-Joseph E. Gangloff, Deputy Director for ComplianceBarbara Mullen-Roth, Assistant Director for Compliance Daniel L. Skalla, Chief, Program Review Division – Professional Staff 1Doug Chapman, Chief, Program Review Division – Professional Staff 2
+Dale 'Chip' Christopher, Deputy Director for ComplianceBarbara Mullen-Roth, Deputy Director for Financial Disclosure Daniel L. Skalla, Chief, Program Review Branch – Professional Staff 1Doug Chapman, Chief, Program Review Branch – Professional Staff 2